-Veem is committed to Anti-Money Laundering (AML) compliance and Anti-Terrorist Financing and has built policy, procedures and reporting to prohibit the use of the Veem system for such activities.
+Veem is committed to Anti-Money Laundering (AML) compliance, Anti-Terrorist Financing and has built policies, procedures, and reporting to prohibit the use of the Veem platform for such activities.
 In support of our AML and Anti-TF policy and procedures Veem must:

-- Procedures for reporting: Procedures for reporting suspicious activity internally and to the relevant law enforcement authorities are implemented in appropriate circumstances.
+- Procedures for reporting.
+Procedures for reporting suspicious activity internally and to the relevant law enforcement authorities are implemented in appropriate circumstances.